Quick answer

 Why Businesses Are Turning to AI Decision Support

-It is reported that companies using data-driven insights can achieve 10–15 % more revenue growth than peers.
+Research suggests that companies using data-driven decisions can achieve 10–15 % more revenue growth than peers.
 This is why businesses leverage artificial intelligence decision support systems, which help them move quickly, minimize bias, and make decisions they can trust.
 Below are more reasons why organizations are increasingly turning to AI-based decision support.

 Why Businesses Are Turning to AI Decision Support